kaustav-goswami/stream-benchmark/README.md

 # stream-benchmark
-This repository contains different implementations of the popular STREAM benchmark
+This repository contains different implementations of the popular STREAM benchmark.